 Derek Stingley Jr. Scouting Report

 Stingley’s scouting report begins with size.
-At 6’1″ and 195 pounds, Stingley owns the prototypical size of an NFL cornerback.
+At 6’1″ and 195 pounds, he owns the prototypical size of an NFL cornerback.
 However, size alone isn’t enough for success.
-Thankfully, Stingley Jr. is blessed with ideal length at the position, which helps him be disruptive both at the catch point and at the line of scrimmage.
+Thankfully, Stingley is blessed with ideal length at the position, which helps him be disruptive both at the catch point and at the line of scrimmage.
 He routinely uses his length to get a jab in at the point of the snap, gaining an advantage from the get-go.

-Finally, Stingley Jr. projects to be extremely scheme versatile, making him a valuable commodity in the NFL Draft.
+Finally, Stingley Jr. projects to be extremely scheme-versatile, making him a valuable commodity in the NFL Draft.
 He’s seen time at multiple alignments in the last two seasons while playing in both press and off coverage.
 LSU even rotated him into a safety alignment.
 While he projects as a starting outside corner, this versatility adds additional value.

 Areas for improvement